 The map below shows locations to drop off electronics for recycling.
 Locations marked in GREEN accept televisions.

 Permanent Drop-Off Locations:

 The following communities will host permanent electronics locations for residents who live in any SWANCC member community.
+There is NO FEE for this service.
 Collection locations will be closed on national holidays.
 IDs will be checked for verification of residency in a SWANCC member community.
 Please note that SWANCC residents are able to participate in any event, regardless of location.

 1151 N River Road, Des Plaines